Hongwu Emperor: Capital city

-The capital of the empire was Nanjing (Southern Capital), which was known as Yingtian until 1368.
-In the 1360s and 1370s, the capital underwent extensive construction.
+The capital of the empire was Nanjing, which was known as Yingtian until 1368.
+In the 1360s and 1370s, Nanjing underwent extensive construction.
 A workforce of 200,000 individuals surrounded the city with walls that were almost 26 km long, making them the longest in the world at the time.
-Additionally, an imperial palace and government quarter were built.
-In 1368, the Emperor resided in Kaifeng during the months of June–August and October–November, leading to the city being known as Beijing (Northern Capital).
+An imperial palace and government quarter were built.
+In 1368, the Emperor resided in Kaifeng during the months of June–August and October–November, leading to the city being known as Beijing (Note: Beijing refers to Kaifeng, which was temporarily designated the "Northern Capital", rather than the present-day city of Beijing.).

 In 1369, the Hongwu Emperor proposed a debate on the relocation of the capital.
-In August, his suggestion to move the capital to Fengyang (then known as Linhuai), the Emperor's hometown in northern Anhui, on the south bank of the Huai River, approximately 100 km north of Nanjing, was approved.
+It was decided in August of that year that the capital would be moved to Fengyang (then known as Linhuai), his hometown in northern Anhui.
 Construction of the future capital, named Zhongdu ('Central Capital'), began with grand plans.
 The area had been largely abandoned since the famine of the 1340s, so landless families from the south were resettled in Fengyang.
-In 1375, the Emperor ultimately abandoned the idea of relocating the capital and the construction was halted.
+The Emperor ultimately abandoned the idea of relocating the capital in 1375 and the construction was halted.